Maigard/git-class/slides.md

 ~~~~
 git branch [your-branch-name]
 ~~~~
 * Want to work on a new feature without breaking the project?
-Make a **branch**!
+Make a **`*branch*`**!
 * Branches are like a sandbox
 * You can play in them and not worry about breaking anything
 * Very useful for working with others.
 Everyone has their own, or multiple, branch(es)!

-Note: Ken
+Note: Branches are good for features, trying out ideas without having to setting anythign in stone

 ---